Simbaxo/Code-Til-Hired/README.md

 **Thoughts**
 - Started the Udacity course Version Control with Git and I'm learning alot of new things about Git.
 This course is given me alot of useful tips and commands I can use next time I'm using Git.
 ------------

+### Day 8: January 13th, 2018 Saturday

+- Grow with Google (Udacity)
+  - HTML Syntax
+  - HTML Syntax Problem Set
+  - Project: Mockup to Article

+**Thoughts**
+- Completed the Version Control with Git and started the HMTL section of the Grow with Google program.
+It was pretty cool.
+Was refreshing to relearn some stuff I forgot.